lbormann/darts-caller/README.md

 Make sure the displayed sound-filename exists!
 If you rename any of your sound-files you NEED to restart the application as it internally creates a list of available sound-files ONLY on application start AND on a caller-switch (random_caller-functionality)!

 ### Sound is not playing?!

-Sometimes there are sounds that are not readable.
-In this case you can convert the sound-file(s) with an additional program (https://www.heise.de/download/product/mp3-quality-modifier-66202)
+- Sometimes there are sounds that are not readable.
+In this case you can convert the sound-file(s) with an additional program (https://www.heise.de/download/product/mp3-quality-modifier-66202) Make sure you configurate 44100HZ, Stereo.
-Make sure you configurate 44100HZ, Stereo
+- Check the console output: in case you do not receive any messages (only 'Receiving live information from ..') -> you should check the given Board-ID (-B) for correctness.

 ### Sound does not match up calls?!
 Try https://www.audacity.de/ to modify your sound-files.